 What are the eleven types of endpoint security?
-What components or tools make up a comprehensive endpoint protection platforms?
+What components or tools make up comprehensive endpoint protection platforms?
 Which types of endpoint security should you prioritize as you seek out a next-gen cybersecurity solution?

 Upon closer inspection, endpoint security proves much more diverse than it initially appears.
-Far from just protecting your digital perimeter, these solutions protect huge swatches of your IT environment.
+Far from just protecting your digital perimeter, these solutions protect huge swathes of your IT environment.
 In fact, you consider the components of the solutions as types of endpoint security; these components can serve as individual solutions for your enterprise.

 However, endpoint protection platforms serve as a way to enjoy the benefits of these types of endpoint security.
 Usually, this better suits your enterprise in the modern cybersecurity era—missing a crucial component could spell doom for your business.
 Here are the 11 types you need to know: